 Jordan Pet Passport & Import Regulations

 There will be no quarantine imposed on your pet when entering Jordan as long as the following requirements are met.
 Unless otherwise stated, the regulations below apply to domestic dogs and cats only.
-Owners of other pets should refer to item 10.

 A licensed veterinarian will complete the Veterinary Health Certificate for Jordan.